JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7905 days**.

-And here is a just a random fact -  **Historically, a blue ribbon has been awarded for first prize**.
+And here is a just a random fact -  **The cross bow was invented by the Chinese and records of its usage goes back to as far as the Three Kingdom Period (220 a.d.-280 a.d.).**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)